kubernetes/k8s.io/infra/gcp/terraform/k8s-infra-gcp-gcve/docs/wireguard.md

-# Wiregard
+# Wireguard

-Wiregard is used to get a secure and convenient access through the maintenace jump host VM.
+Wireguard is used to get a secure and convenient access through the maintenace jump host VM.

-In order to use wiregard you must be enabled to use the "broadcom-451918" project, please reach to [owners](../OWNERS) in case of need.
+In order to use wireguard you must be enabled to use the "broadcom-451918" project, please reach out to [owners](../OWNERS) in case of need.

-It is also required to first setup things both on on your local machine and on the GCP side following instruction below.
+It is also required to first setup things both on on your local machine and on the GCP side following the instruction below.

 Install wireguard following one of the methods described in https://www.wireguard.com/install/.